 I always advise my patients to avoid these foods if they’re experiencing bloating, gas, or abdominal pain:

 - Beans, onions, celery, carrots, and raisins.

 - Caffeine in coffee and chocolate.

-Also, We normally swallow a certain amount of air when we eat.
-And we have some faulty habits that may increase the amount of swallowed air like
+We normally swallow a certain amount of air when we eat.
+Certain habits can increase the amount of swallowed air, such as:

 - Eating too quickly